-Second, the Solutions Architect Associate Learning Path naturally builds from AWS fundamentals to more advanced areas.
+The Solutions Architect – Associate Learning Path naturally builds from AWS fundamentals to more advanced areas.
 For the best approach, start at the beginning with the first course and continue step by step.
 Complete each activity in order to ensure that you’re familiar with many of the foundational services covering Compute, Storage, Databases, Networking and Security.
 As you progress through the learning path you will be presented with hands-on labs to apply your knowledge that you have learned from the courses.

 How long will it take?

 This is a natural question.
-Passing the exam requires being well prepared, and how long that takes depends on where you start.
+Passing the exam requires being well prepared, and how long that takes depends on your own level of experience and knowledge.

-On average, we recommend approximately 80 hours of preparation for the Solution Architect Associate Exam, as long as you have some AWS experience.
+On average, we recommend approximately 35-40 hours of preparation for the Solution Architect – Associate Exam, as long as you have some AWS experience.
 This includes study across all of your resources, including our Solutions Architect Learning Path, and any other resources that you choose.
-(Here you will find more advice and recommended study resources for the Solutions Architect Associate Certification).
-With a full-time job and other commitments, investing 80 hours of study usually takes two months.
+With a full-time job and other commitments, investing 40 hours of study can take between 6 – 8 weeks.

-If you are entirely new to AWS, we recommend approximately 120 hours or three months to prepare.
-Start with the fundamentals, and then move to the Solutions Architect Associate Learning Path.
+If you are entirely new to AWS, we recommend approximately 50-60 hours or three months to prepare, allowing you to revisit some of the courses and labs more than once in areas you feel weakest.

 Where to focus your time

 How much of the Solutions Architect – Associate exam connects with your current or previous work experience?
 This will give you an idea of where to focus your time on learning new topics.
 We’ll discuss some basics below.
 We breakdown study strategies that can be applied to any process like a cert learning path.

 Looking at the learning path itself, I want to breakdown the topics and service coverage for each domain so you have an understanding of what to expect:

 - AWS Global Infrastructure (Regions, Availability Zones, Edge Locations, Regions Edge Caches)